zbirenbaum/copilot.lua/README.md

 > Certificate Parsing Error

 This is an issue with the copilot lsp itself as described in [this discussion](https://github.com/orgs/community/discussions/136273#discussioncomment-10433527).
-Please update copilot lsp to the latest version to solve this issue.
+Please update the plugin to the latest version to solve this issue.
-If updating didn't help, update the `/usr/bin/update-ca-trust` and remove the --comment option from the trust extract commands.
+If updating does not help, some users have reported that updating the `/usr/bin/update-ca-trust` and removing the --comment option from the trust extract commands.
+However this has not been verified by the author of this plugin and may have unintended consequences so thread with care.

 > Multiple offset encodings warning